 The Financial Aid Office maintains frequent contact with our music education students.
 We make every attempt to send documents to the student’s current home address or to the most accurate email address we have on file.
 The following is a rundown of the documents we send out during the year.

-- When the FAFSA comes in, a letter is sent explaining federal loans.
-If the FAFSA is in when the student is first accepted, then the above two letters will be combined.
+- When the FAFSA is received, a letter is sent explaining federal loans.
+If the FAFSA is in when the student is first accepted, the above two letters will be combined.
 If the FAFSA never comes in, the student will not receive this letter or any federal loans.

 - Summer award letter